Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Experiments and Results

 \subsection{Setup}

 We configured the experimental setup with the following parameters and techniques.
 We set $\lambda_1 = 500$ , $\lambda_2 = 1$, $d_{{z}^*} = 25000$, and $d_{\hat{C_t}^*} = 25000$.
-The initial learning rate was set to $1 \times 10^{-4}$, and a weight decay of $5 \times 10^{-5}$ was applied to prevent overfitting.
-An exponential learning rate scheduler with a decay factor ($\gamma$) of 0.95 was used to enhance the model's generalization ability.
-The concept loss, crucial for aligning learned features with human-interpretable concepts, was weighted by a factor of 0.5 to balance the primary task loss.
-During the baseline training phase and each phase of the CICIL task framework, the datasets were augmented with random color jittering, random horizontal flipping, and random cropping to a resolution of 256 pixels, following the guidelines established by Koh et al. \cite{koh2020concept} with minor adjustments to the resolution.
+The initial learning rate for the backbone was set to $1 \times 10^{-4}$, and a weight decay of $5 \times 10^{-5}$ was applied to prevent overfitting during its base training.
+An exponential learning rate scheduler with a decay factor ($\gamma$) of 0.95 was used to enhance the backbone's generalization ability.
+The concept loss, crucial for aligning learned features with human-interpretable concepts, was weighted by a factor of 0.5 to balance the primary task loss during base training.
+During the backbone's base training phase and for data preparation in each phase of the CICIL task framework, the datasets were augmented with random color jittering, random horizontal flipping, and random cropping to a resolution of 256 pixels, following the guidelines established by Koh et al. \cite{koh2020concept} with minor adjustments to the resolution.
 For inference, images were center-cropped and resized to 256 pixels to ensure consistency with the training input size.
-Each phase of the CICIL task framework was trained for a single epoch, reflecting the nature of the task as a linear fitting problem, while the baseline model was trained for 50 epochs per phase, consistent with the original CBM setup.
+Each phase of the CICIL task framework (i.e., the analytic updates for $W_c$ and $W_y$) was performed in a single epoch, reflecting the nature of the task as a linear fitting problem, while the baseline model (representing a conventional CBM re-trained incrementally without explicit forgetting mitigation) was trained for 50 epochs per phase, consistent with typical CBM training setups.
 All experiments were conducted on an A800 GPU to provide the necessary computational power for efficient processing.